opendp/opendp/docs/source/user/measurements.rst

 but our noise postprocessing re-introduces artifacts.
 We are developing alternative mechanisms for answering continuous queries.

-We acknowledge the snapping mechanism and have an implementation of it `in this PR <https://github.com/opendp/opendp/pull/84>`_.
+We acknowledge the snapping mechanism and have an implementation of it `in PR #84 <https://github.com/opendp/opendp/pull/84>`_.

+We are also working towards adding support for fixed-point data types `in PR #184 <https://github.com/opendp/opendp/pull/184>`_.